Data Hosting Program

 - Units of analysis must be maintained with the current version of the data set, or if changes to reflect better ways of structuring data sets, must be fully documented and old data converted to the new format.

-- New variables will only be made available in new versions of data sets if coded for the entire set of states and years.
+- To the extent possible, new variables will only be made available in new versions of data sets if coded for the entire set of states and years.

 - Data sources must be clearly identified.
 Documentation and/or the data set should contain information allowing identification of the source of each newly collected data point.
 Archival material (e.g. copies of pages from source materials) will be given to the central COW office for permanent archiving.